mrorigo/deep-conversational-research/QUICKSTART.md

 ## Overview

-This project combines the concepts of Deep Research and Conversational Swarm to create a system where AI agents collaboratively research a topic, share insights, and generate a comprehensive final report.
-The agents are organized into subgroups, facilitating focused discussions and knowledge sharing.
+This project implements a Deep Conversational Swarm Research system where AI agents collaboratively research a given topic, share insights, and generate a comprehensive final report.
+The agents are organized into subgroups to facilitate focused discussions and knowledge sharing, all orchestrated using Docker Compose.
+The project integrates Firecrawl for web scraping and manages all services via Docker Compose, simplifying setup and deployment.

 ## Project Structure